aexol-studio/deenruv/docs/docs/guides/core-concepts/payment/index.md

 The checkout flow works as follows:

-1. The user makes a POST to the card processor's URL via a Vendure served page
+1. The user makes a POST to the card processor's URL via a Deenruv served page
 2. The card processor accepts card information from the user and authorizes a payment
-3. The card processor redirects the user back to Vendure via a POST which contains details about the processed payment
+3. The card processor redirects the user back to Deenruv via a POST which contains details about the processed payment
 4. There is a pre-shared secret between the merchant and processor used to sign cross-site POST requests

 When integrating with a system like this, you would need to create a Controller to accept POST redirects from the payment processor (usually a success and a failure URL), as well as serve a POST form on your store frontend.

-With a hosted payment form the payment is already authorized by the time the card processor makes the POST request to Vendure, possibly settled even, so the payment handler won't do anything in particular - just return the data it has been passed.
+With a hosted payment form the payment is already authorized by the time the card processor makes the POST request to Deenruv, possibly settled even, so the payment handler won't do anything in particular - just return the data it has been passed.
 The validation of the POST request is done in the controller or service and the payment amount and payment reference are just passed to the payment handler which passes them on.